-- 1. Are you on any medications that might interfere with your learning or that I need to be aware of to better meet your learning needs? - 2.
+- 1. Are you on any medications that might interfere with your learning or that I need to be aware of to better meet your learning needs?
+Rationale: allows you to understand your student in an effort to meet his/her needs - many medications can interfere with attention, memory, or overall ability to learn - this could also provide a window on the overall health of your student - 2.
 Do you have any physical conditions that might make learning difficult?
+Rationale: provides you the information needed to make any necessary accommodations needed to fully serve this student